 If the perception of improved overall security in Colombia changes or if foreign direct investment declines, the Colombian economy may face a downturn which could negatively affect our financial condition and results of operation.
-Furthermore the market price of our shares and ADSs may be adversely affected by changes in governmental policy, particularly those affecting economic growth, exchange rates, interest rates, inflation and taxes.

-Developments and the perception of risk in other countries, especially emerging market countries, may adversely affect the market price of Colombian securities, including our American Depositary Shares (ADSs).
+Developments and the perception of risk in other countries, especially emerging market countries, may adversely affect the market price of Colombian securities, including the notes.